levelupcc/level-up/_pages/about/about.md

 ### Who is LevelUp?
 This project, this website, and the body of resources and knowledge within and around them are the result of over nearly 4 years of hard work by a community digital safety trainers, training organizations, technical experts, and volunteers.
 Together, this community has helped create a shared resource and support network for all trainers.

-#### LevelUp was built, and continues to be maintained, by contributions of time, energy, expertise, and insight from the following:
+#### LevelUp was built, and continues to be maintained, by the contributions of time, energy, expertise, and insight of: